-There is more to settling a person’s financial affairs, however, than legal documents.
+There is more to settle a person’s financial affairs, however than legal documents.
 There are many steps that people can take on their own to distribute property and simplify decision-making for themselves and their heirs.
 Below are 12 strategies to increase the odds of having what I refer to in my book, Flipping a Switch, as a “good ending.”

 Simplification and Downsizing